talnicolas/CompilerInterpreter/README.md

 Parser generator: SableCC (http://sablecc.org/)

-The objective is this work is to write an interpreter and a compiler for a language (MiniLang++) that support strings, arrays, functions and procedures (with or without parameters), type conversion and command line parameters.
+The objective of this work is to write an interpreter and a compiler for a language (MiniLang++) that support strings, arrays, functions and procedures (with or without parameters), type conversion and command line parameters.

 The grammar of the language is available in the folder "grammar".